-This financial report is designed to provide a general overview of the Water Fund's finances for all those with an interest in the Water Fund's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Director of Finance, City of Vernon, 4305 Santa Fe Avenue, Vernon, California, 90058.
+This report is designed to provide an overview of the Water Fund's FY 2021-22 results.
+Questions concerning the fund's financial or operating results can be addressed to Scott Williams, Director of Finance, swilliams@cityofvernon.org, City of Vernon, 4305 Santa Fe Avenue, Vernon, California, 90058.

-CITY OF VERNON WATER FUND STATEMENT OF NET POSITION JUNE 30, 2021
+CITY OF VERNON WATER FUND STATEMENT OF NET POSITION JUNE 30, 2022